Laverne Cox Condemns J.K. Rowling’s Transphobic Screed

 She then cemented these views in a subsequent 3,600-word essay that, as The Daily Beast’s Laura Bradley wrote, “attempts to characterize her views as feminism,” but in reality is “a rhetorical dumpster fire—an almost exhaustive collection of the bigoted dogwhistles that put trans people in danger every day.”

-Black Lives Matter protests are taking place around the globe and organizers are rightfully enveloping Black Trans Lives Matter and the awareness that the trans community is disproportionately susceptible to violence and police brutality into the demonstrations’ message.
+As Black Lives Matter protests take place around the globe, organizers are rightfully enveloping Black Trans Lives Matter into the demonstrations’ message, boosting awareness of how the trans community is disproportionately susceptible to violence and police brutality.

 In just the time since George Floyd’s murder, Tony McDade, who is black and transgender, was killed by police in Tallahassee.
 That Rowling would choose this time to espouse such inciting, harmful views is unconscionable.